aperiodic/clj-markov/README.md

 (in-ns 'clj-markov.repl)
 ```

-In this namespace, three functions are referred:
+In this namespace, four functions are referred:

   * `tokenize-file`, which, given a path to a file, returns a sequence of the tokens in that file, which can be used to train a markov chain.
-  * `train`, which, given a sequence of tokens, returns a Markov chain trained on those tokens.
+  * `new-chain`, which generates a blank Markov chain of the given length (which defaults to two if not specified).
-    The default chain length is two, but this can be altered by passing a map with the `:length` key set to another positive integer as the second argument.
+  * `train`, which, given a Markov chain and a sequence of tokens, returns the chain after training on those tokens.
   * `generate`, which, given a Markov chain and a positive integer, produces that many tokens using the Markov chain.

 Typically, for a particular text, one will define a var that holds that text's tokens.